Tuning Spring Boot HikariCP for microservices

 connectionTimeout 3000–5000ms Fails fast to trigger circuit breakers before thread starvation cascades

-keepaliveTime 15000ms Maintains TCP session health through proxies and NAT translation tables
+keepaliveTime 30000–60000ms Maintains TCP session health through proxies and NAT translation tables

 Set connectionTimeout strictly below your service-level objective (SLO) budget for database calls.
 Higher values mask downstream degradation and delay failover routing.

-Configure maxLifetime to align with infrastructure idle timeouts.
-Managed proxies silently drop idle TCP sessions.
-Recycling connections before the proxy timeout prevents checkout failures.
+Configure maxLifetime to sit at least 30 seconds below the database server’s own connection lifetime or idle timeout.
+Cloud-managed proxies silently drop idle TCP sessions; recycling connections before the proxy timeout prevents checkout failures.

 Validate Pool Health and Remediate